 - The starting point for the tax base is adjusted gross income (AGI) from the taxpayer's federal tax return.
-The tax rate is 4.25% and taxpayers receive a personal exemption of \$4,900 per dependent in TY 2021. - Retirement income for most taxpayers born after 1946 is taxable. - Both the Homestead Property Tax Credit (HPTC) and the Earned Income Tax Credit (EITC) are refundable. - Gross income tax revenue is the sum of withholding from wages and salaries, estimated quarterly payments, and annual payments.
+The tax rate is 4.25% and taxpayers receive a personal exemption of \$5,400 per dependent in TY 2023 and is estimated to be \$5,600 in TY 2024. - Retirement income for most taxpayers born after 1946 is taxable. - Both the Homestead Property Tax Credit (HPTC) and the Earned Income Tax Credit (EITC) are refundable. - Gross income tax revenue is the sum of withholding from wages and salaries, the flow-through entity tax, estimated quarterly payments, and annual payments.
 Net income tax revenue is gross income tax revenue less refunds. - 23.8% of gross income tax revenue is earmarked to the School Aid Fund. - \$600 million of net income tax revenue is earmarked to the Transportation Fund and \$69 million is earmarked to the Renew Michigan Fund. - Beginning in FY 2022-23 (TY 2023), the income tax rate will be automatically reduced if prior year GF/GP revenue is greater than 1.425 times GF/GP revenue in FY 2020-21, adjusted for inflation.